DPDK/dpdk/doc/guides/nics/sfc_efx.rst

 ========================================

-The SFC EFX PMD (**librte_pmd_sfc_efx**) provides poll mode driver support for **Solarflare SFN7xxx and SFN8xxx** family of 10/40 Gbps adapters and **Solarflare XtremeScale X2xxx** family of 10/25/40/50/100 Gbps adapters.
+The SFC EFX PMD (**librte_pmd_sfc_efx**) provides poll mode driver support for **Solarflare SFN7xxx and SFN8xxx** family of 10/40 Gbps adapters, **Solarflare XtremeScale X2xxx** family of 10/25/40/50/100 Gbps adapters and **Alveo SN1000 SmartNICs** family of 10/25/40/50/100 Gbps adapters.
 SFC EFX PMD has support for the latest Linux and FreeBSD operating systems.

 More information can be found at `Solarflare Communications website